pustotnik/zenmake/docs/config-actions.rst

         *Supported languages*: all languages supported by ZenMake.

         Find a program.
-        Parameter ``names`` must be used to specify one or more possible file names for the program.
+        The ``names`` parameter must be used to specify one or more possible file names for the program.
 Do not add an extension for portability.
         This action does nothing if ``names`` is empty.

-        Parameter ``paths`` can be used to set paths to find the program, but usually you don't need to use it because by default system environment variable ``PATH`` is used.
-Also the Windows Registry is used on MS Windows if the program is not found.
+        The ``paths`` parameter can be used to set paths to find the program, but usually you don't need to use it because by default the ``PATH`` system environment variable is used.
+Also the Windows Registry is used on MS Windows if the program was not found.

-        Parameter ``var`` can be used to set :ref:`dynamic substitution<buildconf-substitutions-dynamic>` variable name.
+        The ``var`` parameter can be used to set :ref:`dynamic substitution<buildconf-substitutions-dynamic>` variable name.
         By default it's a first name from the ``names`` in upper case and without symbols '-' and '.'.